SamNguyen228/Tic_Tac_Toe/README.md

-Caro Game (Tic Tac Toe) — React + Vite
+# React + Vite
-A simple yet engaging Caro (Tic Tac Toe) game built with React and Vite, featuring hot module replacement (HMR) and optimized ESLint configurations.
-Try out the live version: 🎮 Play the Game

-🚀 Features
-⚛️ Built with React and Vite for fast development

-🔄 Hot Module Replacement (HMR) for instant feedback

-🧠 ESLint pre-configured for clean code

-💨 Optionally switch between Babel or SWC via Vite plugins

-🧱 Easy to build and deploy
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+Currently, two official plugins are available:

+- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
+- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh

+## Expanding the ESLint configuration

+If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
+Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [typescript-eslint](https://typescript-eslint.io) in your project.

+## Demo
+You can try the game by visiting the live demo here <a href="https://tic-tac-toe-tan-eight.vercel.app/">Caro Game</a>.

-🛠️ Installation & Development
+## Installation
-Follow these steps to run the project locally:

-1. Clone the Repository
+Step 1: Clone the Repository
-bash
-Copy
-Edit
+Start by cloning the repository to your local machine:

 git clone https://github.com/SamNguyen228/Tic_Tac_Toe.git
 cd Tic_Tac_Toe

-2. Install Dependencies
+Step 2: Install Dependencies
-Using npm:

-bash
-Copy
-Edit
+Use npm (or yarn) to install the necessary project dependencies:

 npm install
-Or with yarn:

-bash
-Copy
-Edit
-yarn install
-3. Start the Development Server bash
+Step 3: Run the Development Server
-Copy
-Edit
+Once the dependencies are installed, start the development server:

 npm run dev

-Visit the local server at: http://localhost:5173
+This will launch the development server, and you can access the game at: http://localhost:5173

-4. Build for Production
+Step 4: Build the Project for Production
-bash
-Copy
-Edit
+To create a production-ready build of the project, run:

 npm run build

-The optimized production build will be available in the dist/ folder.
-You can deploy this folder to any static hosting service.
+The production build will be placed in the dist folder.
+You can then deploy this folder to your preferred hosting service. viết lại cho chuyên nghiệp readme gituhb